bioinfo-cnb/bionmf-gpu/doc/installation_guide.txt.md

    * In **non-*"native"* mode**, data are *always* stored/loaded using *double* precision (and *unsigned* integers for matrix dimensions), regardless the options specified at compilation.
 This is the recommended mode for input or final output data, since every datum is checked for invalid format.

 <!-- ALERT: TODO: -->
-All file formats accepted by *bioNMF-GPU* are detailed in section *3 "Data-file format"* of the *User guide*, similarly for program usage (section *6 "Utility programs"*).
+All file formats accepted by *NMF-mGPU* are detailed in section *3 "Data-file format"* of the *User guide*, similarly for program usage (section *6 "Utility programs"*).
 Finally, there are some examples of valid input files in the `test/` folder.

 <!-- ==================== -->